top of page

 Recommended investment level = 2 or 3 (such as individual real estate investment projects, real estate investment funds, or REITs.)

-"Fun" Quadrant 4 - Think of quadrant 4 as our "fun money."
+"Fun" Quadrant 4 - Think of Quadrant 4 as our "fun money."
 This is investable equity we expose to higher volatility and higher diversification risk, with confidence the other 3 quadrants protect that downside ruin.
-Let's start by breaking down 2 important and very different kinds of risk.
-Those risks are Systemic Risk and Idiosyncratic Risk.
+In the high diversification and volatility risk "Fun" Quadrant, there are two additional risks to consider.
+Those two additional risks are Systemic Risk and Idiosyncratic Risk.

 Idiosyncratic risks are risks of individual projects or companies.
 They are business entity-specific risks, specific to management, geography, operating systems, financial sophistication, risk management focus, sensitivity to news, etc.